agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/AccessGroupsApi.md

 <a id="updateaccessgroup"></a>
 # **UpdateAccessGroup**
-> AccessGroup UpdateAccessGroup (string id, AccessGroupUpdateData accessGroupUpdateData, string name = null)
+> AccessGroup UpdateAccessGroup (string id, AccessGroupData accessGroupData, string name = null)

-Use the `AccessGroupUpdateData` object resource to update `AccessGroup` using `Id` field(s) value.
+Use the `AccessGroupData` object resource to update `AccessGroup` using `Id` field(s) value.

 Provide the updated record information in your request data and use the `PUT` method of the resource with a specific record ID to update that record.

-The input parameter must be used in the `AccessGroupUpdateData` record structure inside the `FieldType` parameter in the foreign key fields.
+The input parameter must be used in the `AccessGroupData` record structure inside the `FieldType` parameter in the foreign key fields.

 Foreign key fields are: `AccessGroupTypeId, ModifiedBy, CreatedBy`